Osamsami/Deep-Learning-Study-Portfolio/README.md

 ##  Goal

-To build a complete, well-documented deep learning repository from basics to advanced architectures like CNNs and beyond.
+To build a complete, well-documented deep learning repository from basics to advanced architectures.

 ---